Grey Owl

 Archibald Stansfeld Belaney (September 18, 1888 – April 13, 1938), commonly known as Grey Owl, was a popular Canadian writer, public speaker and conservationist.
-Born an Englishman, he immigrated to Canada and, in the latter years of his life, passed as half-Indian, falsely claiming he was the son of a Scottish man and an Apache woman.
+Born an Englishman, he immigrated to Canada and, in the latter years of his life, passed as half-Indigenous, falsely claiming he was the son of a Scottish man and an Apache woman.
 (Note: Grey Owl gave his London publisher, Lovat Dickson, the following account of his origins:

 He was the son of a Scottish father and Apache mother.
 He claimed his father was a man named George MacNeil, who had been a scout during the 1870's Indian Wars in the southwestern United States.
 Grey Owl said his mother was Katherine Cochise of the Apache Jicarilla band.
 He further said that both parents had been part of the Wild Bill Hickok Western show that toured England.
 Grey Owl claimed to have been born in 1888 in Hermosillo, Mexico, while his parents were performing there.